tavmem/buddy/README.md

-The focus of this repository is the version of the interpreter portion of the A+ system distributed by Morgan Stanley that existed when Arthur Whitney left MS.  In particular, it shows the buddy space management system that was eliminated in later versions, and shows more of the coding style used by Arthur.
+The focus of this repository is the version of the interpreter portion of the A+ system distributed by Morgan Stanley that existed when Arthur Whitney left MS (to cofound Kx Systems).
+In particular, it shows the buddy space management system that was eliminated in later versions, and shows more of Arthur's unique coding style.

 Note that this version is 32-bit, and dates from 4/30/1993.
 An open source 64-bit version was not released til 3/27/2008.